h5kk/geodnet-headless-console-m1-api/README.md

 - `/api/stats?key=<miner_key>&autostart=true`: Get stats for a specific miner.
 Set `autostart=true` to automatically start listening if not already.

 Replace `<miner_key>` with the last 5 characters of your miner's serial number.

+## Development

+For local development:

+1. Clone this repository.
+2. Install dependencies with `npm install`.
+3. Run the server with `npm start`.

+## Building

+To build the Docker images:

+1. For a normal Docker image: `docker build -t geodnet-headless-console-api .`
+2. For a Home Assistant addon: `docker build -t geodnet-headless-console-api-hass -f Dockerfile.hass .`

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.